 There are many other types of material that can be referenced, such as music scores, videos, documentaries, statutes, legal cases, social media pages, and physical artifacts.
-For detailed explanation on how to reference this material, consult the latest edition Chicago Manual of Style or one of the sources listed in the Further Resources section below.
+For detailed explanation on how to reference this material, consult the latest edition Chicago Manual of Style (available online in its entirety via the University of Calgary library) or one of the sources listed in the Further Resources section below.